Everyone is concerned with the rapid spread of the coronavirus attacking the lungs of the most vulnerable human beings throughout the planet.

 And now it is as if the entire Universe was conspiring to show us what we have been ignoring for so long, hitting our survival needs.

-So even if we are not concerned about our future as a collective, we can now tap into a more self-centered perspective to reconsider the way we have been living until now.
+So even if we are not concerned about our future as a collective, we have to reconsider the way we have been living until now.

 -how can we continue to waste food knowing how vital and scarce it is to us?